Philippine National Bank Building (Escolta)

 The old Philippine National Bank (PNB) Building was a former office building along Escolta Street in Manila, Philippines.

 History

 The PNB Building was constructed from 1962 to 1965 and was inaugurated in 1966 by its namesake and tenant, the then-state owned Philippine National Bank (PNB).
 PNB occupied the building until 1996 when the banking firm was privatized.
-The PNB moved office to Pasay.
+It then moved its headquarters to Pasay sharing a lot in the Financial Center estate with Philippine Airlines.
 The PNB was the main government finance body prior to the establishment of the Bangko Sentral ng Pilipinas, the Philippines' central bank.
-It then housed the City College of Manila before it was abandoned.
+The building housed the City College of Manila before it was abandoned.

-In January 2015, the building sustained damages from a fire which lead to the owner of the building, the Manila City Government to demolish the building.
+In January 2015, the building sustained damages from a fire which led to the owner of the building, the Manila City Government to have it demolished.

 Architecture and design

 The architect of the PNB Bank is Carlos Arguelles with David Consunji as the building's contractor.
 The architectural style of the building is considered to be that of the International Style which is described to have complemented the climate and context of its immediate vicinity, the Escolta area, according to architect Dominic Galicia, president of the Philippine office of the International Council on Monuments and Sites.
 The building is 12-storeys high.